 Printed in January and February 2018 on an Albion Press, in 12pt Joanna, cast at the Effra Press, and 18pt Golden Cockerel type, both designed by Gill, on 175gsm Somerset Book paper from John Purcell Paper (210 x 145mm).
 Featuring a wood-engraved initial by Eric Gill printed in green ink.
 Bound by the Fine Book Bindery in bamboo boards cut by Thomas Mayo and leather-back, with an accompanying printed Note on the binding.
 (41pp).
 The edition is limited to 100 numbered copies only.
-Copies available. £175 only.
+Limited availability.
+Enquire directly.

 An Albion in the Antarctic (St James Park Press, 2019).
 The story of Aurora Australis, the first book written, printed, illustrated and bound in Antarctica during Sir Ernest Shackleton's Nimrod Expedition, 1907-9.

 Printed during the Antarctic winter months on an Albion Press - cast forty years before Aurora Australis was printed on Shackleton's Albion - in Founders 14pt Caslon Old Face, on smooth white Zerkall watermarked paper 145gsm (320 x 245mm).
 Featuring a relief print frontispiece by Paul Kershaw and numerous colour plates, as well as original Abbey Mills Greenfield watermarked specimen paper.
 Bound by Roger Grech, with a repeat pattern cover, housed in a cloth covered solander box.
 (59pp).
 The edition is limited to 40 numbered copies only, individually numbered in stencil on the Fabriano endpaper.
-Copies available for pre-order. £750 only.
+SOLD OUT

 The Fallow Deer at the Lonely House by Thomas Hardy (printed for the Chestnut Press, 2017).
 A poem by Thomas Hardy (1840 – 1928), first published in 1922.